heesookiim/C-Design-Lab/README.md

 # ICCV2023
 ICCV2023 Preparation
 ## To-do list
+- [ ] Try to get bbox first then the key points
-- [ ] Add some functions to annotation.py -> i.e.) given the existing anotated data, how should we add another image to annotate?
+- [ ] Triangulate to get the depth
+- [ ] Penalize the model for the points being to far from each other
 ## Summary
 ### 2/8/2023
 - Developed functionality for creating recursive folders, such as TASK_1 -> SUBJECT_1 -> OBJECT_1.